doniyor117/Python_Projects/Calculator/README.txt

-    This is a calculator program for calculating two numbers with 4 basic actions: addition, subtraction, multiplication and division.
+    This is a terminal-based calculator program for calculating two numbers with 4 basic actions: addition, subtraction, multiplication and division.
 It recives 4 argumens.
-    The syntax for using the program is
+    The syntax for using the program is:

         python3 calculator.py number1 "action" number2